 Little was known about Armstrong's personal memorabilia until after his death.
 Unlike his Gemini and Apollo crewmates, who since their flights have loaned, donated and sold their spaceflight souvenirs, Armstrong generally refrained from such activities.

-In 2015, three years after Armstrong's death, his family announced the discovery of a bag full of Apollo 11 flown hardware hidden in a closet.
+In 2015, three years after Armstrong's death, his wife announced the discovery of a bag full of Apollo 11 flown hardware hidden in a closet.
 The artifacts, including the stowage pouch in which they were brought back to Earth, were loaned to the Smithsonian, where they remain.
 (Armstrong's wife, Carol Knight Armstrong, is not involved with The Armstrong Family Collection or the auctions.)

 With the exception of a few mementos donated to charity auctions, the Heritage sale marks the first time that the Armstrong family has offered the moonwalker's collection for sale.